 You may always have visualized living in a single-family home, but for those buying their first home, a townhouse may be the answer to their prayers.
 A townhome is also more budget-friendly and may be easier to find in a difficult housing market.

 Many first-time homebuyers say they're ambivalent about home styles: "I don't care what it looks like, as long as it's mine."
 Nearly everyone, however, will be more comfortable in one type of house than another, even if they don't specifically dream about owning a contemporary home or a 1920's-style Craftsman bungalow.

-You get the idea; the “style” of a house is more just its name or textbook description.
-By understanding the type of house you’ll be comfortable living in, you and your real estate agent can easily narrow down the choices and focus on the style that fits you best.
+You get the idea; the "style" of a house is more just its name or textbook description.
+By understanding the type of house you'll be comfortable living in, you and real estate agents can easily narrow down the choices and focus on the style that fits you best.

 City?
 Country?
 Suburbs?
-Most people can adapt, but you’re searching for a dream house here – so it’s important to understand your real preference.
+Most people can adapt, but you're searching for a dream house here – so it's essential to understand your real preference.

-In some neighborhoods you can walk to the local grocery store or post office, but in others they could be a fairly long drive.
+In some neighborhoods, you can walk to the local grocery store or post office, but they could be a relatively long drive in others.
 Which would you prefer?
 Write it down.

-Families who traditionally spend most of their time in the living room or family room will want to make sure that their living space is more than adequate.
-If you and your family are more likely to “hibernate” in bedrooms and offices, though, the size of those rooms may be more important.
+Families who traditionally spend most of their time in the living room or family room will want to ensure that their living space is more than adequate.
+If you and your family are more likely to "hibernate" in bedrooms and offices, though, the size of those rooms may be more critical.
 Do you have a dog, or do you like to entertain in the summer?
 In those cases, the size of the backyard should factor into choosing your dream home.